ADVANCED CMOS TECHNOLOGY 2014 (THE 28/22/14NM NODES)

-- Fabless Design Engineers and Managers; Foundary Interface Engineers and Managers
+- Fabless Design Engineers and Managers

-- Process Engineers & Scientists
+- Device and Process Engineers

-- Device Engineers & Scientists
+- Design Engineers

-- VLSI Design Engineers
+- Product Engineers

 2. Detailed 28nm Fabrication Sequence.
 The key to rapidly understanding any new technology is to view it in its entirety.
 This approach provides a context and a perspective that the study of isolated technical components cannot.
 Once a sense of technical perspective is established, the student can "drill-down" into each technical area of interest and expand their understanding of the subject matter.
 This portion of the seminar presents a detailed 28 nm Logic process flow from beginning-to-end (FEOL & BEOL).